Skip to content

 The formula behind this

-Simple sum of position values.
-Largest position identified for concentration insight.
+The calculator performs a simple sum of all four position values.
+It then identifies the single largest position and divides it by the total to express concentration as a percentage.
 Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.

 Example Scenario